skiluo/think_in_archiecture/README.md

-# think_in_archiecture
+# think_in_system
-abstraction, model, creative, thinking as a architect
+abstraction, model, creative, thinking in systems